Why the Beatles’ White Album Was Played at Charles Manson’s Trial

 Manson was the self-styled leader of a group of quasi-hippie misfits called the Family.
 He had once entertained notions of a career in music and had long been a fringe character in L.A.'s music scene, hanging around with Beach Boys drummer Dennis Wilson and even recording a demo at his expense.

 The White Album was played in court on Jan.
 19, 1971, during the Manson trial for the murder of Tate.
-Jurors listened intently in order to ascertain if the Fab Four had, indeed, called Manson to his nefarious deeds through song, but when it turned out that -- surprise! -- Manson and his followers were simply crazier than hell, they were subsequently convicted and sentenced to death.
+Jurors listened intently in order to ascertain if the Fab Four had, indeed, called Manson to his nefarious deeds through song, but when it turned out that – surprise! – Manson and his followers were murderously crazy, they were subsequently convicted and sentenced to death.

 The death penalty was abolished in California in 1972, which automatically reduced Manson's sentence to life in prison.
 He had been denied parole on several occasions until his death in 2017.